Leith: Geography

 In 2004 the owner of the docks, Forth Ports, announced plans to eventually close the port and carry out a major redevelopment of the area.
-The planned development, which was given supplementary planning guidance by The City of Edinburgh Council in 2004, was a small town with up to 17,000 new homes.
+The planned development, which was given supplementary planning guidance by the City of Edinburgh Council in 2004, was a small town with up to 17,000 new homes.

 Area

 One of the areas is Timber Bush which was originally used as a timber market.

 Until its amalgamation with Edinburgh in 1920, the southern-most town border was the middle of Pilrig Street.

 Expansion in the Georgian era gave rise to streets such as Queen Charlotte Street, named after Charlotte, the consort of George III.

 Religion

-Historically, due its Catholic connections (and French garrison), Leith was one of the last towns to have Catholic sympathies pre-Reformation.
+Historically, due its Catholic connections (and French garrison), Leith was one of the last towns to have Catholic sympathies post-Reformation.
 Although the preceptory (small monastery) of St Anthony's was destroyed soon after 1560 the other churches were quickly adapted to Protestant use.
 There was also an Episcopalian meeting house near Kapple's Wynd (later renamed Cables Wynd) from 1688, somewhat inexplicably called the John Knox Church.
 The church was active from 1688 and was last used by a visit of John Wesley but the huge crowd he drew was too large to fit.
+Bishop Robert Forbes, author of the Lyon in Mourning had an Episcopal meeting house in Leith for almost forty years until his death in 1775.

 Leith still has several notable historic churches, including North Leith Parish Church and South Leith Parish Church (both of the Church of Scotland), and the Roman Catholic St Mary's Star of the Sea.
 The area has Sikh and Hindu temples, a Shia imambargah, a Sunni mosque and community centre, a Pentecostal centre and a Ukrainian Greek Catholic church.
 It also has a former Norwegian church, which is home now to the Leith School of Art.

+As of 2011 (the most recent Census for which data is available), the religious composition of Leith was as follows: